joekleinsorge/freshlab/docs/provisioning-flow.md

-Everything is automated, after you edit the configuration files, you just need to run a single make command and it will:

 (1) Build the ./metal layer:
     Create an ephemeral, stateless PXE server
     Install Linux on all servers in parallel
     Build a Kubernetes cluster (based on k3s)
 (2) Build the ./bootstrap layer:
     Install ArgoCD
     Configure the root app to manage other layers (and also manage itself)

 From now on, ArgoCD will do the rest: